RHS Growing Guides

 To get an earlier harvest or a head start in colder regions, you can sow Florence fennel in a greenhouse or on a warm windowsill from late spring – don’t be tempted to sow too early, as it dislikes cold temperatures so shouldn’t be transplanted outdoors until early summer.

 Florence fennel particularly dislikes root disturbance, so use a modular tray and sow just one seed into each module.
-This avoids pricking out and means the young plants can be transplanted outdoors with minimal disruption to the roots.
+This means the whole rootball can be kept intact when transplanting.
+Keep the seedlings in good light and water them regularly.
+They can be transplanted outdoors from early May onwards – see Planting, below.

 Related RHS Guides